man-shu/egg-dimensions/README.md

 * Note: The images should contain a scale indicator on the left-hand-side.

 * The code was written to fulfill the requirements of a specific use case.
-So it might not work very smoothly for your images.
+So it might not work as smoothly for your images.
 Feel free to PR and make changes. :)

 ![](Image_processing.gif)